Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/2-cips-noc-ip-config.md

 #### Creating the Standalone Application Project for the Arm Cortex-R5F

-The following steps demonstrate the procedure to create a Hello World Application from Arm Cortex-R5F.
+The following steps demonstrate the procedure to create a Hello World application from Arm Cortex-R5F.

 1. Select **File → New → Application Project**.
 Creating a New Application Project wizard opens.
 If this is the first time the Vitis IDE has been launched, you can select Create Application Project on the Welcome screen.